Consumer Medicine Information

 of protein in the urine (possible kidney disorders)

-chest pain (which may be a sign of a heart attack)
+sudden and oppressive chest pain (which may be a sign of myocardial infarction or a heart attack)

 Tell your doctor if you notice anything else that is making you feel unwell.